 No promises can be made for recovery; it happens at its own pace according to the needs and commitment of each individual patient.
 Most treatment programs last at least a month and include a detox period, withdrawal management, individual therapy, group work, and aftercare planning.
 Some facilities offer programs that last 60 or 90 days; some are even longer depending on the patient's needs.

 What Happens During Treatment?

-The cost of eating disorder treatment can run from $500 to $2,000 per day, according to the South Carolina Department of Mental Health.
-Insurance companies have only recently begun recognizing eating disorders as a serious mental illness, and it may be difficult to get coverage.
+The cost of rehab can run from $500 to $2,000 per day, according to the South Carolina Department of Mental Health.
+Insurance companies have only recently begun guaranteeing coverage for mental health conditions, and it can be difficult to get coverage.
 However, the facility may offer financing options.
 Bear this in mind when choosing your rehab facility.

 Should I Travel or Stay Near Home?

-In addition to other factors, location should be taken into account when deciding where to get treatment for an eating disorder.
-Going away from home to an eating disorder rehab center may create extra anxiety, but if home life is a trigger for eating disordered behavior, it could be a good idea.
-It depends on the patient's personal support network and the conditions of the eating disorder.
+In addition to other factors, location should be taken into account when deciding where to get treatment.
+Going away from home may create extra anxiety, but if home life is a trigger for negative behavior, it could be a good idea.
+It depends on the patient's personal support network and conditions.

 I Want to Find an Executive or Luxury Rehab Center

 If business-related duties have deterred you or someone you care for from looking for assistance for a drug use issue or behavior-related addiction, executive rehabilitation facilities may be just the thing that's needed.
 By marrying highly-rated drug abuse and behavior addiction treatments with the freedom of occasional computer and phone access, an executive team member can get sober in privacy and comfort.